Zhangxq-1/ACCENT-repository/README.md

   and finally, run python3 fool.py to generate adversarial exmaples.

-note: for CSCGDual and GNN, the steps are the same, you just need to change the corresponding path.
+note: for rencos, CSCGDual and GNN, the steps are the same, you just need to change the corresponding path and dir.

 ### masked training